copperwater/xNetHack/doc/xnh-changelog-6.0.md

   elemental damage the explosion would normally cause.
 - Flaming and freezing spheres are difficulty 9 (up from 8), and shocking spheres are difficulty 10 (up from 8).
+- Digging out of an engulfer's stomach cuts its HP in half rather than setting it to 1.
+If the engulfer is amorphous, its HP is only cut by 25%.
+There's no longer a special case for unique engulfers (Juiblex counts under the amorphous rule).

 ### Interface changes